Lakshhhya/FinSent/sentiment-analysis/README.md

 - [Flask](https://flask.palletsprojects.com/) for the web framework

 ---
-Made with ❤️ for financial analysis
+Made with love for financial analysis